 2. Regularly update your software

 It’s important to keep your operating system, programs, and plugins updated.
-To reduce your risk of being exploited by viruses and other malware, make sure to stay current with updates as they frequently include software patches that fix known vulnerabilities, enhancing your device’s security.
+To lower your risk of falling victim to viruses and other malware, make sure you actively keep your software up-to-date.
+Updates often contain patches that fix known vulnerabilities, enhancing your device’s security.

 3. Use caution when opening email attachments and clicking links